 * Can you record any error messages received?

-If the Windows OS version is 64-bit, be sure the shortcut uses the ‘(x86)’ path to Internet Explorer to avoid errors to 32-bit version of Kronos.
+If the Windows OS version is 64-bit, be sure the shortcut uses the ‘(x86)’ path to Internet Explorer to avoid errors to the 32-bit version of Kronos.
 To determine the bit version of the OS, check the properties page or run the script from Microsoft’s website.

 Be sure that you have your popup blocker on LOW if you need to have it enabled or whitelist the path to Kronos to prevent errors.
 If you have the Google Toolbar installed, be sure to whitelist Kronos there as well or disable its popup blocker function.